Alibi 1 Clinic Borehole Project – Togo

 – Community oversight by leaders – community development organization, village heads and religious leaders (Imams).

-– Financial soundness of the clinic insofar as the ability to provide maintenance and upkeep and to pay for fuel to run the generator for those clinics without power, or for the later, to make regular payment to prevent disruptions of service.
+– Financial soundness of the clinic insofar as the ability to provide maintenance and upkeep and to pay for fuel to run the generator for those clinics without power, or for the later, to make a regular payment to prevent disruptions of service.

-All of the health clinics visited were in critical need on water however given the limitations in funding, final determination of a project site were based on several factors including; the motivation of the clinic staff to responsibly managed the borehole well water system to ensure future repairs, the community leaders to contribute building material and labor during well implementation, the presence of an established water committee to manage community access to the well during months of water scarcity, viability of the clinic itself i.e. frequency of clinic visits, and financial means (and willingness) to create a separate well repair account.
+All of the health clinics visited were in critical need on the water however given the limitations in funding, the final determination of a project site was based on several factors including; the motivation of the clinic staff to responsibly managed the borehole well water system to ensure future repairs, the community leaders to contribute building material and labor during well implementation, the presence of an established water committee to manage community access to the well during months of water scarcity, the viability of the clinic itself i.e. frequency of clinic visits, and financial means (and willingness) to create a separate well repair account.

 Alibi 1 has a dynamic and motivated community, having been the recipients of a both Peace Corps funded project and NGO assistance.
 Alibi 1 met the project criteria discussed above.
 The purpose of the borehole well project at the Alibi 1 health clinic was to address both a shortage of year-round water and unpotable water at the clinic, to provide the maternity room running water as the clinic had no prior indoor plumbing, and to make available to the community on an as specified basis, water during times of scarcity.
 The scope of the borehole project entailed drilling a 60-meter borehole well, properly “developed” using modern technology and equipment; equipping the borehole with an electric submersible pump, constructing a 4.5-meter high cement block water tower topped with a 2,000-liter polyethylene water tank, installing a gas-powered generator as no electric power is available in village, outdoor water access points (faucets next to the clinic), a water access point on the water tower for community members, and the servicing of the well to the indoor plumbing.